*(Benchmark examples listed within parenthesis are neither prescriptive nor limiting.)

 - Environmental health (adverse health effects, chemicals toxins and pollutants)

 - Consumer health (advertising, media influence, products and services)

-- Teen dating violence (dating, abuse and violence)
+- Teen dating violence (dating, media, abuse and violence)

 - Reading assignments from longer text passages as well as shorter ones when text is extremely complex.

 - Making close reading and rereading of texts central to lessons.

 - Asking high-level, text-specific questions and requiring high-level, complex tasks and assignments.

 - Requiring students to support answers with evidence from the text.

 - Providing extensive text-based research and writing opportunities (claims and evidence).

 Any student whose parent makes written request to the school principal shall be exempted from the teaching of reproductive health or any disease, including HIV/AIDS, its symptoms, development, and treatment.
 A student so exempted may not be penalized by reason of that exemption.The following standards focus on yearly instruction to ensure that students gain adequate exposure to health information and practices.
 Students advancing through the grades are expected to meet each year’s grade specific benchmarks and retain or further develop skills and understandings mastered in preceding grades.